Single Euro Payments Area (SEPA)

 - The consumer agrees to the SEPA Direct Debit Mandate terms, and verifies their bank information to submit the order.

-- After submitting the order, the consumer is redirected to an order confirmation page, confirming that the payment is complete.
+- The consumer is redirected to an order confirmation page, confirming that the payment is complete.

 - Payments typically take 48 hours to process.
-After it is fully processed, FastSpring automatically provides the fulfillment.
+When the payment is fully processed, FastSpring sends the fulfillment.

-The SEPA Direct Debit Mandate is a billing agreement provided by the consumer that allows you to collect future payments from their European bank account.
-Each SEPA transaction requires the following information:
+The SEPA Direct Debit Mandate is a billing agreement that allows you to collect future payments from a consumer’s bank account.
+The consumer provides this agreement with the following information:

 - Payment Amount